Appliances · Resale guide

 Disadvantages — Why You Might Skip the Fujifilm X-T30 III in 2026

-Limited Battery Life.
+Battery Life Can Be Limiting.
 The NP-W126S battery, while compact, offers a CIPA rating of around 380 shots.
-In real-world usage, especially with frequent display use or video recording, you’ll likely need to carry multiple spare batteries for a full day of shooting.
-This can add to your kit’s cost and weight.
+In real-world use, especially with video recording or heavy reviewing, you’ll likely need to carry two or three spare batteries for a full day of shooting.
+Other premium mirrorless cameras often offer better battery endurance.

 Factors That Affect Fujifilm X-T30 III Resale Value